lukemartinlogan/deepdrivemd_pnnl/examples/md-aggregation/README.md

 (agg) python $DDMD_LOCAL_GIT_PATH/aggregation/basic/aggregate.py
 ```

-## Run
+## How to Run

-The shell script runs MD simulations (`run_openmm.py`) and aggregation (`aggregate.py`) sequentially.
-And the user parameter specifies how many MD processes will be launched (1st param) and the number of output files (.h5) to aggregate from the simulation (2nd param).
+The shell script is provided to run MD simulations (`run_openmm.py`) and
+aggregation (`aggregate.py`) sequentially.
+And the user parameter specifies how
+many MD processes will be launched (1st param) and the number of output files
+(.h5) to aggregate from the simulation (2nd param).
 For example:

 ```
 $ bash md_agg_example.sh